Death in Central Australia – too much, and too soon

 Reference

-Program of Experience in the Palliative Approach (PEPA) Project team.
-Cultural Considerations: Providing end of life care for Aboriginal people and Torres Strait Islander people (3.40MB pdf).
-Brisbane, QLD: PEPA; 2017.
+Indigenous Program of Experience in the Palliative Approach (IPEPA) Project team.
+IPEPA Cultural Considerations Providing end-of-life care for Aboriginal people and Torres Strait Islander people (3.40MB pdf).
+Brisbane, QLD: Queensland University of Technology; 2020.

 Profile picture Chris Sanderson